xizewang/xizewang.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Xize WANG is an assistant professor at the [Department of Real Estate](https://bizfaculty.nus.edu.sg/faculty-details/?profId=672) of National University of Singapore (NUS).
+Dr. Xize WANG is an associate professor at the [Department of Real Estate](https://bizfaculty.nus.edu.sg/faculty-details/?profId=672) of National University of Singapore (NUS).
 He is also a faculty affiliate of [NUS Institute of Real Estate and Urban Studies (IREUS)](https://ireus.nus.edu.sg/) and [NUS Centre for Family and Population Research (CFPR)](https://fass.nus.edu.sg/cfpr/).

 His research interests lie in identifying evidence-based, innovative policy tools to make cities healthier and more sustainable, with a particular focus on: (1) urban environment and health, and (2) sustainable mobility.
 His research, which appears in leading journals such as <i>Urban Studies</i>, <i>Transport Research Part A</i>, <i>Transport Research Part D</i>, <i>Journal of Planning Education and Research</i>, and <i>Scientific Data</i>, establishes theoretical and empirical connections between the household-scale urban environment and mental health, as well as examines the effects on demographic and urban health factors in shaping sustainable transport policy.